staphylococcus aureus or MRSA

 Andrew has been a guest on the The Naked Scientists Q&A radio show as Dr Andy, answering the public's questions on science.
-He produces and hosts a local radio show on CamFM on Sunday evenings that covers the science behind movies, books and TV shows with a selection of music that relates to the discussions, and has been interviewed by BBC Radio 5 Live's 5 Live Drive and BBC Cambridgeshire on topical science stories.
+He produced and hosted a local radio show on CamFM on Sunday evenings that covered the science behind movies, books and TV shows.
+In 2014 it became a live show at the Cambridge Science Centre as part of the Festival of Ideas.
+He has also been involved in current news having been interviewed by BBC Radio 5 Live's 5 Live Drive and BBC Cambridgeshire on topical science stories.

 He has worked with the BBC on several shows as part of a British Science Assocation Media Fellowship, including Horizon and The One Show and written for The Guardian's 'Comment is Free' section along with BlueSci magazine.
 In 2013 he presented his first show for the BBC World Service called ''What if ... we could all become Cyborgs'.

 Andrew has spoken at schools across Cambridgeshire and the UK, and given talks for interested groups and Science Festivals both localy and internationally.
 Organisations that have invited Andrew to speak include the The Royal Institution in London.
 His talks focus on looking at relevant science to today's world and draw on examples in history to see what we can learn.
 More details can be found on the public engagment page of this site.